chrisfishbob/LightBlue/README.md

 <b>Stage 3:</b> Searching algorithm- At this point, the searching algorithm will be developedsing min-max with alpha-beta pruning.
 The evaluation of the position will be focused purely
          on material advantage only at this stage

-Project on back-burner with few commits during school session (gotta get on that systems programming grind), regular progress will resume during break!

-(This project will receive no further commits)
+(This project will receive no further commits, moving on to bigger and better things!)